dabana/VuePress-KCJsummercamp/docs/jour1.md

 > Prepare also a necklace with Battery Back Plate

-## 3. The pirate's secret handshake (inspired from RTP Secret Handshake)
+## 3. The pirate's secret handshake (inspired from RTP Secret Handshake) / Maori-Pirate Choreography ( all inclusive )
 > INDOOR or OUTDOOR

 A game for the pirates to bind with their team mates by inventing a secret hand shake.
 1) The group is divided into two or three teams.
 2) Each group creates a secret hand shakes that involves at least 3 mouvements (at most 5)
 3) One or two representent of each team have to go and show the other teams there secret handshake with showing them with their hands.
+4) We will made them crete their own Pirate Gang War-dance

 Authors: B. Feragut and D. Banville